 About the Author

 Piper Kerman is the author of the memoir Orange is the New Black: My Year in a Women’s Prison from Spiegel & Grau.
-The book has been adapted by Jenji Kohan into an Emmy and Peabody Award-winning original series for Netflix.
+The book has been adapted by Jenji Kohan into an Emmy Award-winning original series for Netflix.

 (Photo credit: Brian Bowen Smith)